 Goose down is undeniably great pillow filling.
 Down pillows are durable, moldable, and work reasonably well for all sleep positions.

-Most of us are familiar with down pillows.
-They’re immediately accessible for most sleepy travelers.
-That’s why they’re generally the default type of pillow in every room.
+They’re comfortably familiar to most sleepy travelers.
+That’s why they’re generally the default type of pillow in every luxury room.
 Most of us are happy to dive into a high-quality down pillow and will sleep well on it.

 Advantages of Down Pillows: